Coiot/cbr-main/src/albums/others/s3episode6.md

   - scene_number: 87
     scene_title: "The Khazarian Miracle"
     slide_url: https://cdn.civbattleroyale.tv/season1-episode6-scene87.jpg
     narration: "<p>In a truly shocking turn of events, Balanjar, the Doomed City, is back up to near-full health, still in Khazarian hands.
 The Permian offensive seems to have collapsed and while there are still units around, they’re mainly horsemen with a penalty vs cities that can be easily dispatched by Bulan’s spearmen.
-Marc Antony appears to be dead or at least reassigned elsewhere, so samurai police captain Okita Soji is called up to take charge of the Permian front lines.</p><p></p><p>I seriously expected to be eulogising Khazaria this part, or at least to be mourning their reduction to true rump status.
+Marc Antony appears to be dead or at least reassigned elsewhere, so samurai police captain Okita Soji is called up to take charge of the Permian front lines.</p><p></p><p>I seriously expected to be eulogising Khazaria this episode, or at least to be mourning their reduction to true rump status.
 Considering the state they began this episode in, I can’t help but be impressed.
 Well done, Bulan.
 Respect.</p>"
   - scene_number: 88
     scene_title: ""
     slide_url: https://cdn.civbattleroyale.tv/season1-episode6-scene88.jpg
-    narration: "<p>We end this part with a shot of the Lithuanian core.
-A ton happened in this part including the first elimination, the fall of the Anglo-Norse, and what could be the beginning of the end for Egypt.</p><p></p><p>I’ve been PorkBean, and thanks for joining me on this episode of CBRX3.
+    narration: "<p>We end this episode with a shot of the Lithuanian core.
+A ton happened in this episode including the first elimination, the fall of the Anglo-Norse, and what could be the beginning of the end for Egypt.</p><p></p><p>I’ve been PorkBean, and thanks for joining me on this episode of CBRX3.
 See you next time!</p>"
 ---